 Academic Advising and Learning Resources

-Santa Clara University follows a developmental advising model based on a close studentfaculty advisor relationship intended to assist students with achieving their educational, career, and personal goals through the use of the full range of institutional resources.
-The Drahmann Center provides training for faculty advisors through new faculty advisor workshops and ongoing training to keep faculty advisors current on University policies and available resources.
-The Center also collaborates with other areas to enhance the advising support for all students, such as providing support for the peer advising program in the School of Business.
+Santa Clara University follows a developmental advising model based on a close student-faculty advisor relationship intended to assist students with achieving their educational, career, and personal goals through the use of the full range of institutional resources.
+The Drahmann Center offers training for faculty advisors through new faculty advisor workshops and ongoing training to keep faculty advisors current on University policies and available resources.
+The Center also collaborates with other areas to enhance advising support for all students, such as providing technology support for the peer advising program in the School of Business.

 Pre-Health Sciences Advising

 Santa Clara University provides a wide range of opportunities for undergraduates to build a strong pre-law foundation.
 Early in their undergraduate program, pre-law students should consult not only with their major advisor but also with one of the designated pre-law advisors.
 Consultation with a pre-law advisor familiarizes the student with the rigors of law school, the practice of law, the burden of law school debt, and the means to best secure employment as an attorney.
 Advisors will help formulate a program to prepare students for the complexity of the application process, including preparation for the Law School Admission Test (LSAT).
 There is no specific major or curriculum required to qualify for law school admission.
-Successful law school applicants come from a diversity of majors such as anthropology, philosophy, communication, political science, physics, English, history, biology, and economics.
+Successful law school applicants come from a diversity of majors, such as anthropology, philosophy, communication, political science, physics, English, history, biology, and economics.
 However, to successfully prepare for the LSAT, students are advised to select courses that deepen reading comprehension and promote logical reasoning.
 Law school admissions officers generally recommend undergraduate preparation by selecting a major that demands discipline, analytical ability, research skills, close reading of texts, creativity, verbal skills, and precision in written and oral work.
-The departments of Philosophy and Political Science offer a pre-law emphasis within the major (in philosophy, it is also available within the minor).
+The departments of philosophy and political science offer a pre-law emphasis within the major (in philosophy, it is also available within the minor).
 Elective courses also provide valuable training and breadth of academic and analytical experience.
 Some elective courses strengthen specific abilities, while others provide perspective on legal issues and topics.
-For recommended electives, see www.scu.edu/cas/pre-law/.
+Recommended electives are located on the website.

 The Future Teachers Project (FTP), formerly known as the Eastside Future Teachers Project, works with students from traditionally underrepresented groups throughout Silicon Valley and the greater Bay Area, who are interested in becoming teachers.
 Through innovative outreach and support programs, the goal is to develop leaders who will make an immediate impact on their communities.
 FTP scholars are generally recruited during high school and once at SCU, are considered for the FTP scholarship, which contributes to undergraduate studies and the credential/MAT program.
 The FTP is managed through the Child Studies Program.